1. Quick list

 Read the full Millenium MPS-1000 review

-What does a beginner electronic drum set comprise?
+What do you get with a beginner electronic drum set?

 The best beginner electronic drum sets comprise a set of drum and cymbal trigger pads connected by cables to a drum module (a small computer which holds the data, sometimes referred to as a brain), affixed to a hardware frame (or drum rack).

-On a beginner kit you will usually find eight drums altogether – one snare, three toms, three cymbals (hi-hats, a crash and a ride) and a kick drum – as standard.
+Typically, beginner kits come with eight drums altogether - one snare, three toms, three cymbals (hi-hats, a crash and a ride) and a kick drum - as standard.

-Most beginner e-kits come in a single box containing almost everything you need to get started.
+Most beginner e-kits come in a single box containing almost everything you need to get started, including drumsticks.
 You’ll get all the parts mentioned above, plus all relevant cabling, a power supply and a drum key for tightening parts and tensioning drum heads, if your kit offers that facility.
-Depending on the kit you go for, you may also get drumsticks and maybe even a pair of headphones for drummers in the box.
+You should also get drumsticks and maybe even a pair of headphones for drummers in the box.

 What you will need to check is whether your kit comes with pedals.
 Many of the best beginner electronic drum sets feature standalone hi-hat and bass drum controller pedals.
 Or, your kit may have a bass drum tower and separate bass drum pedal.
 If it’s the latter, check that the pedal is part of the bundle.